acoli-repo/olia/docs/index.md

 |	BLL Thesaurus (SKOS)	|	[BLL Thesaurus (different formats available via content negotiation)](http://data.linguistik.de/bll/bll-thesaurus)	|	none	|
 |	BLL Ontology (OWL)	|	[BLL Ontology (different formats available via content negotiation)](http://data.linguistik.de/bll/bll-ontology)	|	[bll-link.rdf](http://purl.org/olia/bll-link.rdf)	|

+# Terms of Use, Questions, Issues

+OLiA is open source (see below) and we invite external contributors to join, to add or to provide feedback.
+If you have questions about OLiA, the recommended way is to join and reach out via the **[ACoLi mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.
+Alternatively, and in particular for potential errors or feature requests regarding OLiA, please feel free to create a new issue via the [GitHub form](https://github.com/acoli-repo/olia/issues).
+However, please take a minute in this case to make sure your question or request is not already addressed by another issue.

+All **code** provided in this repository falls under the Apache v.2 license.

+All **original data** (i.e., all data in RDF, OWL or an RDF serialization) provided in this repository is published under the [Creative Commons Attribution 3.0 Unported (CC-BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license -- unless marked otherwise *in the header* / at the beginning of ontologies and other data.

+This means, you are free to:

+    Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:

+    Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+	No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For **attribution** in scientific papers, please refer to

+> Christian Chiarcos, and Maria Sukhareva (2015).
+[OLiA - Ontologies of Linguistic Annotation](http://semantic-web-journal.net/content/olia-%E2%80%93-ontologies-linguistic-annotation), *SWJ (Semantic Web Journal)* 6(4): 379-386.

+In scientific publications that are based on OLiA, scripts or data provided in this repository, please use this publication as a reference.

+For attribution in downstream applications or derived data, please provide the source URL of the repository and include the above attribution note for scientific papers.